syncthing/docs/advanced/folder-copyrangemethod.rst

     ``duplicate_extents``
         Uses Windows Block Cloning via ``FSCTL_DUPLICATE_EXTENTS_TO_FILE``,
         which provides copy-on-write semantics to clone the data.
-Requires Windows Server 2016 or later, and a compatible filesystem (ReFS, SMB 3.1.1, CsvFS).
+Requires Windows 10 v1607 / Windows Server 2016 or later, and a compatible filesystem (ReFS, SMB 3.1.1, CsvFS).
 Will fail if not supported by the underlying filesystem.

         | *Tested on: ReFS*
         | *Available on: Windows*